 I’ve been thinking about making a raspberry smoothie ever since Diane (The W.H.O.L.E.
 Gang) mentioned that raspberries would be the “secret” ingredients for this week’s Friday Foodie Fix.
-I knew I could make a raspberry smoothie that would also work as my submission for this month’s Cream of the Crop, Dairy-Free Delights for Go Ahead Honey, It’s Gluten Free! (note: entries are due to Zoe by Sunday, June 27).
+I knew I could make a raspberry smoothie that would also work as my submission for this month’s Cream of the Crop, Dairy-Free Delights for Go Ahead Honey, It’s Gluten Free!
 So after work yesterday, I made a quick stop at the grocery store to pick up some raspberries and bananas.
 When I walked in the front door a short time later, the house felt surprisingly cool considering the fact that it was well over 90 degrees outside and our air conditioning had not been on.
 Well, that feeling of coolness lasted about 2 seconds.
 In reality the house was 82 degrees.
 (We don’t leave the AC running when we’re not at home.)
 It just felt much cooler in contrast to the outside temperature.
 Clearly, a cool refreshing beverage was in order while the house cooled down a bit.

 I had seen a raspberry banana smoothie recipe while perusing magazines on our recent vacation.
 It was in a full-page ad for an articificial sweetener, and the recipe used the artificial sweetener and 1% milk.
 I didn’t plan to use either of those, but I liked the idea of a raspberry smoothie.
 My favorite way to use berries, by far, is in beverages.
 So I started with a container of pretty raspberries (just over a cup), a banana I’d thrown in the freezer for 10 minutes or so (my usual stash of frozen bananas has been depleted due to my green smoothie addiction), some chilled coconut milk, a little vanilla extract, and a few drops of liquid vanilla stevia.
 The smoothie was more of a pudding consistency, so I had to add water.
 The result was the pretty, pale pink concoction above.
 It was definitely photogenic and thick like a decadent shake, but after a few more sips, I decided the smoothie was still too thick and lacked flavor.
 It just wasn’t quite doing it for me.